126-colby/GitHub-analysis/README.md

 This is a serverless function deployed on Cloudflare Workers.
 Please check: [Quick Start | Cloudflare Workers](https://developers.cloudflare.com/workers/quickstart) if you want to deploy or contribute.

+### Production Deployment

+The production deployment is handled using the `cloudflare/wrangler-action@1.1.0` GitHub Action.
+This action automates the deployment process to Cloudflare Workers.

+To deploy to production, ensure you have the `CF_API_TOKEN` secret set in your GitHub repository.
+The deployment environment is set to 'production'.

 ## LICENSE

 Inspired by [yyx990803/starz](https://github.com/yyx990803/starz).